United States Map pic

 Columbia Restaurant, Ybor City

-Bern’s has been around for a while, but the Columbia Restaurant is fifty years older, as it first opened in 1905.
-In fact, its Florida’s oldest restaurant.
-And it’s also the largest Spanish restaurant in the world, as it takes up an entire city block in the Ybor City area of Tampa.
+Bern’s has been around for decades, but the Columbia Restaurant is even older, first opening its doors in 1905.
+In fact, it is Florida’s oldest restaurant.
+It’s also the largest Spanish restaurant in the world, occupying an entire city block in Tampa’s Ybor City neighborhood.

 History of Columbia Restaurant